Geekthedev/vault-system/README.md

 ## License

-This project is licensed under the Open Source License - see the LICENSE file for details.
+This project is licensed under the Open Source License

 ## Support